Teradata/stacki-wiki/wiki/Reference/cli/remove/remove-appliance.md

 ### Examples

-* `stack remove appliance compute`
+* `stack remove appliance backend`

-   Removes the compute appliance from the database.
+   Removes the backend appliance from the database.